Skip to main content Skip to main navigation

 Hollywood Primary School students step inside a piece of history at ECU

-Hollywood Primary School students who made it into the finals of the National History Challenge for their project on ECU's namesake, Edith Cowan, have been given a tour of the historical cottage she once lived in.
+Hollywood Primary School students have been given a tour of the historical cottage she once lived in.
 The house was transported to ECU Joondalup campus in the 1990's and is now open for special occasions, like this.

 Arshad Omari, three students and Steve Chapman stand on the steps of Edith Cowan House Senior Deputy Vice-Chancellor Arshad Omari, Molly Currigan, Farah Hydzik, Emma Jacimovic and Vice-Chancellor Steve Chapman.